New Year’s Eve in New Orleans: What to Do and Where to Stay

 We are approaching peak Carnival time!
 There’s a whole slate of parades to watch in the days leading up to Fat Tuesday, and things to keep in mind while gearing up for the revelry.

-Here we list both informal guidelines as well as a few actual rules — i.e. ordinances related to Mardi Gras.
+Here we list both informal guidelines as well as a few actual rules — i.e., ordinances related to Mardi Gras.
 The laws are meant to keep everyone safe and give everyone a fair chance of catching some good throws.
 Knowing them will also help you avoid getting arrested or fined, having to move your setup during the parade, and being (rightfully) judged by fellow revelers.

 Personal Effects Must Be 6 Feet From the Curb

 It’s totally OK to bring a backpack or cooler to a parade, but remember to store them a little off the curb.
 Those first few feet of grass or sidewalk are meant for everyone trying to enjoy the parade and catch beads.
-Also, occasionally, the parade floats have been known to jump the curb; your personal effects could be damaged in the event this happened.
+Also, occasionally, the parade floats have been known to jump the curb; your personal effects could be damaged in the event that this happened.
 This rule also applies to ladders.

 No “Saving” Spots

 Some parade-goers stake out “their spot” along the parade route with chairs, trash cans, sofas, rope, yellow tape, spray paint — whatever comes in handy (have you heard of Krewe of Chad?).
-Not only this is very uncool and frowned upon but there’s an actual ban on roping off territory if you are in the public right of way.
+Not only is this very uncool and frowned upon, but there’s an actual ban on roping off territory if you are in the public right of way.

 The curb and the neutral ground are fair game to all who attend the parades.
 If you want to have a good spot, you’ll have to come early and wait in the spot to keep it.
 Seasoned revelers usually show up at least two hours before the parade rolls (and much earlier for the most popular parades like the Muses, Endymion and Bacchus).